Porto, Portugal · Monday 2 November 2026

 Adjusted Time

-Porto Marathon is a full marathon held in Porto, Portugal, scheduled for Sunday 2 November 2025.
-The course is run on road surface with 520m of total elevation gain, reaching a maximum altitude of 52m above sea level.
+Porto Marathon is a full marathon held in Porto, Portugal.
+It is scheduled for Monday 2 November 2026.
+The course is run on road surface with 520m of total climbing, with its high point near 52m above sea level.
 For registration and full race details, visit the official Porto Marathon website.

 Based on historical weather data for November, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 11°C to 17°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a low chance of rain (8%), so dry conditions are likely.

-Porto Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Porto Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Porto Marathon against other marathons to find the right race for your goals.